 - Expectation management – connecting within new boundaries.

-While many substance abuse treatment centers provide a lecture-based family program, Crestview Recovery Workshop offers an interactive and experiential model.
+While many substance use treatment centers provide a lecture-based family program, Crestview Recovery Workshop offers an interactive and experiential model.

 Drawing the Line Between Helping and Enabling